January 16th lesson plan Moving

 Outline of the points of the class

-What were the events which led to the beginning of the Zionist movement?
+What were the events which led to the beginning of the Zionist

 Jewish history in Europe?